iota-community/Community-Governance/README.md

 Goal will be to propose a voting mechanism and votable options to the community what should happen to this Tokens.
 It might also be used to develop ideas and processes how a possible community governed use of those funds can be established, if the community comes to a vote and decides to establish such a system.

+The nature of Github Repos allows us to have a verifiable track of all changes and to make it possible for everyone to contribute to the project by issuing commits and pull request.

-To be totally open: This repo is part of the Organisation "IOTA community" https://github.com/iota-community on Github.
+To be totally transparent: This repo is part of the Organisation "IOTA community" https://github.com/iota-community on Github.

-The following persons that are owners of that Organisation have also full access to this Repo:
+The following persons that are owners of that Organisation have also read access to this Repo:

 Antonio Nardella - https://github.com/antonionardella